 You have the power to help researchers understand how Parkinson’s starts and progresses.
 This can transform the way new treatments are developed and tested.
 Together, we can change the future of Parkinson’s.

 Deutsch, Español (Amer), Español (ES), Français, Italiano, 日本語, English (AU, CA, UK)

 Clinical Studies Need You

-Funding and other resources can’t make up for a lack of study participants (a common issue for clinical trial coordinators).
-Across all research, 85 percent of trials face delays and 30 percent never even get off the ground because of the chronic shortage of volunteers.
-This dramatically slows research progress, which means patients wait longer for better solutions to manage their disease.
+Across all research, 85 percent of trials face delays and 30 percent never get started because of the chronic shortage of volunteers.
+This means people with Parkinson’s wait longer for better solutions to manage the disease.